 change(s) made and when the article was last updated.

 User-Generated Content: The Auburn Examiner will publish reader-submitted content (photographs, video) with credit.
 Payment will not be provided for user-generated content.
+Posting on the Auburn Examiner website or social media platforms, including media content, is hereby giving the Auburn Examiner and its media partners the right to redistribute said content unless otherwise noted.

 Paying Sources: The Auburn Examiner does not and will not pay for interviews or information provided by sources.